ZihengZhu1/Iteration1/README.md

 **Version 2.0**

 ## - RequestMsg
 This class is used to express the format of massage communicated between each class.
-In this case, we use three numbers to represent where input from, elevator movements and destination.
+In this case, we use four numbers to represent where original floor from, elevator id, elevator movements and destination.

 ## - Floor.java
 This classs represents the Floor Subsystem which emulates a floor in a building.
 The floor Subsystem exchanges messages with the scheduler.
 The read_event method can receive the input from user, then floor_send method is used to send information to scheduler for the next step.
 After all system finish successfully, Floor will claim that elevator has reached there.